louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 ### Buprenorphine (Butrans) [^e7ef5f2c].
 FDA (2024).
 Medium credibility.

 Regarding the use of buprenorphine TD (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) in patients with peritoneal dialysis:

 - Dose as in eGFR < 10 mL/min/1.73 m².
-Reduce dose by 25-50%.
+Reduce dose by 25–50%.

 ---

 ### Buprenorphine hydrochloride [^ac669816].
 FDA (2025).
 Medium credibility.

 Warnings and precautions regarding the use of buprenorphine IV (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade):
-- Adrenal insufficiency: use caution in patients with a history of thyroid disease.
+- **Adrenal insufficiency**: use caution in patients with a history of thyroid disease.
-- AV block: use caution risk of QT prolongation.
+- **AV block**: use caution risk of QT prolongation.
-- Biliary tract disease: use caution in patients biliary tract impairment.
+- **Biliary tract disease**: use caution in patients biliary tract impairment.
-- Central sleep apnea: use caution in patients with a history of sleep-related breathing disorders.
+- **Central sleep apnea**: use caution in patients with a history of sleep-related breathing disorders.
-- Drug abuse: use caution mental illness (e.g., major depression) or a family history of substance abuse (including alcohol use disorder).
+- **Drug abuse**: use caution mental illness (e.g., major depression) or a family history of substance abuse (including alcohol use disorder).
-- Exacerbation of urinary retention: use caution pre-existing urinary retention or conditions that may lead to such as this medicine has been associated with urinary retention.
+- **Exacerbation of urinary retention**: use caution pre-existing urinary retention or conditions that may lead to such as this medicine has been associated with urinary retention.
-- Gastrointestinal perforation: use caution in patients with gastrointestinal obstruction.
+- **Gastrointestinal perforation**: use caution in patients with gastrointestinal obstruction.
-- Hepatic encephalopathy: use caution in patients with hepatic disease or impairment.
+- **Hepatic encephalopathy**: use caution in patients with hepatic disease or impairment.
-- Orthostatic hypotension: use caution pre-existing hypotension.
+- **Orthostatic hypotension**: use caution pre-existing hypotension.
-- Seizures: use caution pre-existing seizure disorder.
+- **Seizures**: use caution pre-existing seizure disorder.

 ---

 ### Buprenorphine [^6a60c582].
 FDA (2024).
 Medium credibility.

-Regarding the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) in patients with eGFR 20-50 mL/min/1.73 m²:
+Regarding the use of buprenorphine SL (also known as Brixadi, Butrans, Belbuca, Buprenex, Probuphine, Sublocade) in patients with eGFR 20–50 mL/min/1.73 m²:
 - Use acceptable.
 - No dose adjustment required.